derekasola/Derekasola.github.io/essays/smartQuestions.md

 Bad Question:
 ---
-This [LINK](https://stackoverflow.com/questions/59997089/how-to-have-only-one-person-on-a-webpage-the-others-go-on-a-waiting-screen) brings you to a great example of someone who dosnt want to post the code he has writen so far, if they have even writen anything, and expects the readers to solve his problem for him without knowing how to even start.
+This [LINK](https://stackoverflow.com/questions/59997089/how-to-have-only-one-person-on-a-webpage-the-others-go-on-a-waiting-screen) brings you to a great example of someone who dosnt want to post the code he has writen so far.

+  Body:
+  ---
+  If that person has even writen anything, they expect the readers to solve his problem for him without knowing what he has even tried. he even goes on in the comments to say

+  "I decided not to post my code because i'm almost sure I am not getting anywhere with it.
+I just ask for new solutions i don't know, or examples ppl have in mind ;)"

   The post contains vauge descriptions of what the person wants and dosnt help anyone learn anything.

 Good Question:
 ---